Top Git interview Questions for Experienced Developer

 2. How do you clone a repository to your local machine?

-Cloning a repository copies its contents to your local system for development.
+Cloning downloads a repository from GitHub to your local system, enabling offline development.

 git clone https://github.com/username/repository.git